Direct answer

-| Step | What ClipShip does locally |
+| Step | What ClipShip does | Why it matters |

-| Import | Open a local recording or paste a YouTube link. |
+| Import | Open a local recording or paste a YouTube link. | Start from the same long videos you already record. |

-| Find clips | Use AI to identify complete, short-form-ready moments. |
+| Find clips | Use AI to identify complete short-form-ready moments. | You review candidates instead of manually scrubbing the whole video. |

-| Format | Reframe to 9:16 vertical video with face tracking and captions. |
+| Format | Reframe to 9:16 vertical video with face tracking and captions. | The export is built for Shorts, Reels, TikTok, and LinkedIn. |

 Local AI vs cloud AI clip generators